 ORGANIZATIONAL CHANGE MANAGEMENT CURVE.

-Change Curves (Personal Events) vs. Change Curves (Organizational Events)
+Change Curves (Personal Changes) vs. Change Curves (Business Changes)

 However, how a person goes through change based on a personal life event (for example, a loss of a loved one, marriage, pregnancy, financial circumstances, etc.) is different from how that same person goes through change as an employee or a manager that is faced with an organization change event.